tobyscales/enterprise-devops-framework/README.md

     └── secrets.tfvars
     └── globals.tfvars

-The *certs* folder contains [authentication certificates](#service-authentication--security) and the *tools* folder contains the shell scripts and cross-platform PowerShell that power the solution.
+The *certs* folder contains [authentication certificates](#service-authentication--security) and the *scripts* folder contains the shell scripts and cross-platform PowerShell that power the solution.

 Subscription-specific secrets (such as client_id, tenant_id and subscription_id) are stored in *secrets.tfvars*.
-Terraform [backend configuration](https://www.terraform.io/docs/backends/types/azurerm.html) is stored in Key Vault, and *globals.tfvars* holds various global variables such as username and env.
+Terraform [backend configuration](https://www.terraform.io/docs/backends/types/azurerm.html) is stored in the Ring1 Key Vault, and *globals.tfvars* holds various global variables such as username and env.

 A single, generic *provider.tf* file provides access to all subscriptions.